-- Depending on the type of boat you have, you may have underwater fittings.
+- The bow locker and cockpit drain plugs must be in place when moored, underway or occupied. - Depending on the type of boat you have, you may have underwater fittings.
 Any fitting that will be underwater needs to be plugged or the seacock needs to be closed. - Through hull fittings should be checked for proper seal annually.
 When the boat is in the water the underwater fittings can be checked for dripping.
-It is recommended that the underwater fittings be removed, cleaned and resealed every other year. - If the through hull fittings need to be replaced, it is recommended that an authorized Boston Whaler ® dealer perform this type of repair.
-Through hull fittings that are improperly installed can cause premature hull failure and may void the Boston Whaler® limited warranty.

-A standard 1" "Snap-Tite" plug can be used to replace the drain plugs in your boat.
-It is recommended that you carry spare plugs to be used in the event that the drain plugs issued with your boat become lost or damaged.
+It is recommended that the underwater fittings be removed, cleaned and resealed every other year. - If the through hull fittings need to be replaced, it is recommended that an authorized Boston Whaler[®] dealer perform this type of repair.
+Through hull fittings that are improperly installed can cause premature hull failure and may void the Boston Whaler[®] limited warranty. - A standard 1" "Snap-Tite" style plug can be used to replace the drain plug(s) in your boat.
+It is recommended that you carry spare plugs to be used in the event that the drain plug(s) become lost or damaged.